 Residents Maintain Autonomy

-This metric measures the percent of long-term patients who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
-Some believe this is a reasonable measure of a resident's well-being.
+Measures the percentage of long-term residents who needed increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.
+Many in the industry would argue this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile